 MFA Degree Requirements

-To earn an MFA degree at Maine Media College candidates must complete 60 semester hour graduate credits.
+To earn an MFA degree at Maine Media College students must complete 60 semester hour graduate credits.
 As the MFA is a studio degree, students must earn a majority of credits through the creative process of making art.
-Of the 60 credits, at least 65% (39 credits) must be earned through projects or residencies where the primary focus is on producing creative work.
-At least 25% (15 credits) must be earned in completing projects or courses where the primary focus is academic.
+Of the 60 credits, at least 65% (39 credits) must be earned through projects where the primary focus is on producing creative work.
+At least 25% (15 credits) must be earned in completing projects or intensives where the primary focus is academic.
 The remaining 10% (6 credits) may be creative, academic, or any combination of the two as will be most beneficial.
 Students with the guidance of their advisors determine the appropriate distribution of elective credits.

 MFA students must fulfill several specific requirements, both academic and creative, for which he or she will earn graduate credit.
 These requirements are indicated where applicable in the chart that follows.

 An MFA student must fulfill specific requirements, academic and studio, for which he or she earns graduate credit.
 These requirements are indicated in the chart that follows.

 |Credits Granted||Type of Credit||Requirements|

 * Not all Workshops have been approved for graduate credit.
 A student should verify the status of a workshop with his/her advisor or the Chair of the MFA Program prior to registering.
 For more detailed information on degree requirements please see the MFA Handbook.